TunnRL/TunnRL_TBM_maintenance/README.md

 1. The recommended way is to use the `poetry` system set up the environment and install all dependencies.
 Poetry is stricter on depedencies than conda and define all depedencies in a human readable way through the categorized `pyproject.toml`file.

+   Make sure you have installed `pyenv` to control your python version.
+Install the python version and continue with poetry installation.
+Guidelines for pyenv can be found here: https://www.liquidweb.com/kb/how-to-install-pyenv-on-ubuntu-18-04/

    Set up environment and install all depedencies:

    ```bash